sarandevelopersbh/saran-developers-official/README.md

 # Fixed Build - Saran Developers

-This app was created automatically by Base44.
+This app was created automatically by Saran Developers.
 It's a Vite+React app that communicates with the Base44 API.

 ## Running the app